-(1) Assuming (a) benefit commencement at (i) a normal retirement date age of 65 for Jane J. Wang, (ii) current age for Richard W. Scott, Kenneth I. Siegel, James S. Tisch and Jonathan M. Tisch, and (iii) January 1, 2023 for the Qualified Retirement Plan and May 1, 2023 for the Benefit Equalization Plan for David B. Edelson; (b) a discount rate of 4.40% for the Qualified Retirement Plan and 5.40% for the Benefit Equalization Plan; and (c) interest credits for 2023 and future years of 3.02% for the Qualified Retirement Plan and 3.89% for the Benefit Equalization Plan.
+(1) Assumes: (a) benefit commencement at (i) a normal retirement date age of 65 for Jane J. Wang and (ii) current age for Richard W. Scott, Kenneth I. Siegel, James S. Tisch and Jonathan M. Tisch; (b) a discount rate of 5.0% for the Benefit Equalization Plan and Supplemental Benefit; and (c) interest credits for 2023 and future years of 4.5% for the Benefit Equalization Plan and Supplemental Benefit.
 Other interest rate and mortality rate assumptions used are consistent with those used in our financial statements.